The Strategic Imperative of Early Talent Acquisition

 Measuring the success of campus recruitment requires more than tracking the number of hires.
 HR teams must analyse quality, retention, and cost efficiency to determine true ROI.
 Without data, it is impossible to justify budget increases or optimise university partnerships.
 Key performance indicators should align with broader organisational goals, such as diversity targets or leadership pipeline strength.
 Regular reporting allows for continuous improvement of the programme year over year.

-• Cost Per Hire: Calculate total spend on events, travel, and advertising divided by successful hires.
-Compare this against agency fees for similar roles.
+- Cost Per Hire: total spend on events, travel, and advertising, divided by hires made, then set against what an agency would have charged for the same headcount.

 Advanced analytics can reveal bottlenecks in the funnel.
 For example, if 80% of candidates drop off after the first interview stage, the assessment criteria may be misaligned with the candidate pool.
 HR analytics tools can visualise these drop-off points, enabling targeted interventions.
 Additionally, tracking diversity metrics at each stage ensures the programme contributes to broader inclusion goals.
 If diverse candidates are disproportionately filtered out at specific stages, HR teams can investigate bias in assessment tools or interviewer behaviour.